“The company accountant is shy and retiring. He’s shy a quarter of a million dollars. That’s why he’s retiring.”

 ― Milton Berle

 While Monkey Brain doesn’t like to contemplate his mortality or shortcomings, I occasionally marvel at the wonders of medicine.
 Three times, I’ve required operations to put pieces of my body back together that I’d managed to somehow tear apart: one shoulder reconstruction and two knee surgeries.
-I could have lived a manageable, albeit uncomfortable life without those surgeries, but, had I lived in the day and age when we were hunter/gatherers, I’d have long since peeled the garlic, since my ability to run, jump, and throw rocks at wooly mammoths would have long since been compromised.
+I could have lived a manageable, albeit uncomfortable life without those surgeries, but, had I lived in the day and age when we were hunter/gatherers, I’d have long since peeled the garlic, since my ability to run, jump, and throw rocks at woolly mammoths would have long since been compromised.

 Even 100, or possibly 50 years ago, I could not have received the surgeries which pieced me back together.
 Yet, in my most recent surgery, I was in anesthesia for under 30 minutes and sent home less than three hours after I arrived at the hospital.
 My doctor had performed thousands of surgeries in his lifetime, putting a veritable array of Humpty Dumpties back together again.